mihasya/mihasya.github.com/_drafts/a-failure-months-in-the-making.md

 we moved straight to the Chef-driven AWS setup.
 However, that small bit of cruft persevered in our `chef-repo`.

 My hunch was correct.
-We were able to confirm that `remove_default_users` was applied on all the nodes on August 31st (just a couple of days after the last time we had practiced replacing a node) by performing a search in Opsmatic
+Although `remove_default_users` was never part of any roles or run lists in the new infrastructture, we were able to confirm that it was applied on all the nodes on August 31st (just a couple of days after the last time we had practiced replacing a node) by performing a search in Opsmatic
 itself: